Illumina/hap.py/doc/happy.md

 chrX, chrY).

 ```
-  -P, --include-nonpass
+  --pass-only
 ```

-Use to include failing variants in comparison.
-Failing variants are actually considered _optional_ rather than mandatory during haplotype comparison ( therefore, )
+Use to include only variants in the comparison that pass all filters.

 ```
   -R REGIONS_BEDFILE, --restrict-regions REGIONS_BEDFILE